 This incredibly juicy Healthy Turkey Meatloaf is going to be your go-to meatloaf recipe.
 It is packed with nutritious veggies like bell peppers and carrots plus gluten-free breadcrumbs and garlic that give it a great punch of flavor.
 It is moist and so tender on the inside with a sweet tomato glaze that really makes the whole thing SO GOOD!

 Confession, whenever I make this healthy turkey meatloaf my husband and I could literally eat the whole thing, it is that good.
-Now, I don’t recommend that, plus it is more like he eats half of it and I enjoy a couple of slices but we really do love it!

 It is tangy yet sweet and is the perfect topping for this meatloaf.